-On 15 September 2014, BTSC signed 15-year maintenance agreement with Siemens from 1 January 2015 until 4 December 2029 (concession expiry date).
-BTSC has commitments in respect of the cost of maintenance and spares supply service fee in relation to the project (both core and extension line) (including future train overhaul) for the whole period.
+On 15 September 2014, BTSC signed a 15-year maintenance agreement with Siemens from 1 January 2015 until 4 December 2029 (concession expiry date).
+BTSC has commitments in respect to the cost of maintenance and spares supply service fee in relation to the project (both core and extension line phase 1; Sapan Taksin bridge - Bang Wa and Onnut - Bearing) (including future train overhaul) for the whole period.
 The cost and fee for each year shall be based on the first year fee and subject to price escalation each year based on annual consumer price index each year.
 The first year fee was THB 253mn and EUR 3mn and also shall be allocated to the fund in accordance with the appropriate criteria and assumptions.
-For the year ended 31 March 2019, maintenance expense under maintenance agreement was allocated to the fund of THB 235.90mn and EUR 3.00mn (2018: THB 232.56mn and EUR 2.95mn)
+For FY2019/20, maintenance expense under maintenance agreement was allocated to the fund of THB 240.23mn and EUR 3.09mn (FY2018/19: THB 235.90mn and EUR 3.00mn).
+On 23 May 2016, BTSC signed the additional maintenance agreement for new rolling stocks which started from the mobilization period in July 2018 until the end of the 16th year of the full maintenance service.
+The full maintenance service fee has been collected since November 2019.
+The annual fee prescribed at THB 72.52mn and EUR 1.27mn and subject to price escalation each year based on annual consumer price index each year.
+The fee shall be allocated to the Fund in accordance with the appropriate criteria and assumptions.
+For FY2019/20, maintenance expense under this additional maintenance agreement was allocated to the fund of THB 9.46mn and EUR 0.07mn (FY2018/19: none)